Chrome isn’t Asking to Save Passwords – How To Fix

 Good security practice is to have a unique, difficult to guess password for every login you use.
 That’s fine in theory but there is no way we can remember all of the logins we use on a daily basis.
 That’s why web browsers offer to remember them for you.
 So every time you need to log into a website, it does the remembering for you.
 But what happens when Chrome doesn’t ask to save the password?

 First off, you really shouldn’t depend on your browser to remember logins.
 They are not currently regarded as secure enough.
 You would be much better off using a dedicated password manager.
 I’ll cover those a little more in a minute.
 First let me address the original issue, making Chrome ask to save the password again.

-Chrome Doesn’t Ask to Save Passwords
+Troubleshooting Chrome When it Doesn’t Ask to Save Passwords

 The first thing to do when Chrome stops asking to save passwords is to make sure the setting to save them hasn’t been turned off.
 This shouldn’t happen unless you share access to your computer but it’s a quick check so makes sense to do that first.